gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 So, instead most realtime skinning systems limit it ~4 weights per vertex.
-Usually this is accomplished in an exporter/converter that takes data from a 3D packages like blender/maya/3dsmax and for each vertex finds the 4 bones with the highest weights and then normalizing those weights
+Usually this is accomplished in an exporter/converter that takes data from a 3D packages like blender/maya/3dsmax and for each vertex finds the 4 bones with the highest weights and then normalizes those weights

 To give an pseudo example a non-skinned vertex is typically computed like this